 Where to get help

-For more information on where to get help with redundancy contact Acas (the Advisory, Conciliation and Arbitration Service) or peak to Contact Law to be matched to an employment solicitor in your local area.
+For more information on where to get help with redundancy contact Acas (the Advisory, Conciliation and Arbitration Service).

 This content is subject to Crown Copyright